-Medicine for the Greater Good is happy to announce our 2018 Symposium “Beyond the Hospital Walls”, hosted by Johns Hopkins Bayview Medical Center in the Asthma and Allergy Building, Grossi Auditorium from 10-2pm on November 20th.
-This symposium will have a strong focus the importance of community outreach in regards to fighting socioeconomic disparities experienced by communities in East Baltimore.
-Our keynote speaker this year will be Dr. Camara Jones from Morehouse School of Medicine, who has spoke across the country about the impact of racism on the health and well-being of the nation.
-Click here to find out more about the symposium and let us know that you will be joining us!
+Medicine for the Greater Good’s 2018 Symposium “Beyond the Hospital Walls” was hosted by Johns Hopkins Bayview Medical Center in the Asthma and Allergy Building, Grossi Auditorium on November 20th.
+This symposium has a strong focus on the importance of community outreach in regards to fighting socioeconomic disparities experienced by communities in East Baltimore.

-The 2017 MGG symposium featured a special keynote address by Baltimore Mayor The Honorable Catherine E. Pugh.
-Mayor Pugh has been a public servant for 15 years, and was elected as the mayor of Baltimore in 2016.
-Her speech at the MGG Symposium on October 27, 2017 focused on population health improvement, particularly in Baltimore.
-She discussed the city’s critical role in improving health into improving health through strengthening hospital/community partnerships, such as those seen at Hopkins.
-She lauded programs such as Medicine for the Greater Good, Embajadores du Salud and the Center for Innovative Medicine for making such partnerships possible.
+The 2017 MGG Symposium featured a special keynote address by the Mayor of Baltimore City, who spoke on population health improvement.
+Topics of discussion included the city’s critical role in improving health through strengthening hospital/community partnerships, such as those seen at Hopkins.
+The Mayor lauded programs such as Medicine for the Greater Good, Embajadores du Salud, and the Center for Innovative Medicine for making such partnerships possible.